Loli-Feature-Flags/website/docs/reference/specification/schema/feature-flag/index.md

 - Required
 - Pattern: `/^[a-zA-Z0-9]+([-_][a-zA-Z0-9]+)*$/`

 The name of the feature flag.
+It has to be unique across all feature flags of a Loli spec.

-The name has to be specified to the SDK to tell it which feature flag(s) to evaluate.
+The name needs to be specified for a feature flag evaluation so the SDK knows which feature flag(s) to evaluate.

 Must only contain letters and numbers separated by single dashes or underscores.